Image without caption

 Non-Redeemability

-Mirroring the US Dollar's non-redeemability for its underlying gold reserves post-Nixon Shock (1971), dUSD is also designed to have non-redeemable reserves to maximize float interest generation.
-In place of redemption, dUSD relies on open market operations to manage liquidity and stability, similar to the Fed.
+Mirroring the US Dollar's non-redeemability for its underlying gold reserves post-Nixon Shock (1971), dUSD is also designed to have non-redeemable reserves to maximize earnings/rebates.
+In place of redemption, dUSD relies on arbitrage from borrowers, traders, and LPs, as well as open market operations to maintain liquidity and soft-peg it to $1 on DEXs.

 Stability Market Operations (SMO)